Guided Tour of Search for Common Ground

 Welcome to Search for Common Ground, an organization dedicated to transforming how the world deals with conflict.

-We created this introductory tour for people new to our work and/or conflict transformation.
 We hope this tour meets your needs to learn about who we are, what we do and how you can become involved.

 Just click on the links below.
 When you are done, feel free to visit the other sections of our website.